sagemathinc/sbir2015/description.md

 is recorded in SMC, which makes detection of cheating easier, and also provides more detailed feedback on how students are doing in a course.
-(Unfortunately, clear evidence of cheating, exactly when it happened, and how and by whom, has been reported to us by instructors using SMC in courses.)
+(Unfortunately, clear evidence of cheating, exactly when it happened, and how and by whom, has been periodically reported to us by instructors using SMC in courses.)

 #### Presenting barriers to entry for competition